tensorflow/tfjs/tfjs-backend-wasm/README.md

 We are committed to supporting the WASM backend and will continue to improve performance.
-We plan to follow the WebAssembly standard closely and benefit from its upcoming features such as SIMD and multi-threading.
+We plan to follow the WebAssembly standard closely and benefit from its upcoming features such as multi-threading.

 ### How many ops have you implemented?
 See [`all_kernels.ts`](https://github.com/tensorflow/tfjs/blob/master/tfjs-backend-wasm/src/kernels/all_kernels.ts)